brightnucleus/shortcodes/README.md

 Refer to the [`brightnucleus/view` documentation](https://github.com/brightnucleus/view/blob/master/README.md) on how to go about configuring a `ViewBuilder` instance.

+## Adding Additional Context

+The default implementation allows you to `add_context()` to the shortcode, which will then also be passed to the view to be rendered.

+This can be with a dependency injector, for example, to further prepare a shortcode with additional data after it has already been instantiated.

 ## Contributing

 All feedback / bug reports / pull requests are welcome.